alokkr11/twinleaves/README.md

 # twinleaves

 ## Overview
-Twinleaves is a Java-based application (details unspecified).
-This repository includes Gradle build files and core project resources.
-It is designed for developers interested in Java projects using Gradle.
+This is a Java-based application.

 ## Getting Started